GienekP/menu4car/README.md

     git submodule init
     git submodule update

 In case "by hand" the apultra content should be placed in menu4car/apultra catalog.
+Apultra content is optional.
+ZX0 is obligatory.

 Then type "make" to make dependences (apultra library) and the menu4car itself.